stephanbracke/intermagnet-technical-manual/chapters/oneminuteimos/instrumentationspecs.rst

 Instrumentation/Specifications
 ==============================

-INTERMAGNET test does not specify the type of magnetometer that must be used (although a list of instrument suppliers can be provided on request), however an IMO must try to meet the recommendations listed below.
+INTERMAGNET does not specify the type of magnetometer that must be used (although a list of instrument suppliers can be provided on request), however an IMO must try to meet the recommendations listed below.
 These specifications are used by